Visa Availability & Priority Dates

 Immigrant visas available to “immediate relatives” of U.S. citizens are unlimited, so are always available.
 Immediate relatives include, parents of a U.S. citizen, spouses of a U.S. citizen and, unmarried children under the age of 21 of a U.S. citizen.

 Immigrant visa numbers for individuals in a “preference category” are limited, so are not always available.
-For more information on both family-based and employment-based preference categories, please see the “Green Card Eligibility” link to the left.
+For more information on both family-based and employment-based preference categories, please see the “Green Card Eligibility” page.

 The U.S. Department of State is the agency that distributes visa numbers.
 Family sponsored preference categories are limited to 226,000 per year and employment based preference visa are limited to 140,000 per year.
 In addition, there are limits to the percentage of visas that can be allotted to each country.